Mount St. Helens Activities

 Where to stay

 Cougar, WA is the closest town on the south side of Mount St. Helens.
-We’ve enjoyed staying in the cabins at the Lone Fir Resort, although they offer RV and tent sites as well.
+We’ve enjoyed staying in the cabins at the Lone Fir Resort, and they offer RV and tent sites as well.
 You’ll find more RV and tent camping at the Cougar RV Park and Campground as well as the Cougar Park Campground (tent only).

 Where to eat